switux/AstroWeatherStation/README.md

     - Pressure: 300 to 1100 hPa
     - Wind speed: 0 to 30 m/s

+## About the SQM feature

+This is still under development, the remaining points to be closed are:

+    - Choice of a lens to be put in front of the TSL2591 to get a 20° FoV (comparable to the SQM-Lx)
+    - Impact study of the lens on the solar irradiance readings if only one TSL1591 is to be used
+    - Calibration against my SQM-LE
+    - Reliability of the MLX90614 ambient temperature reading (a second probe can be used, a Si7021 for instance) for TSL2591 temperature correction.

+## Open points

+  - Battery level readings often overrun 100%, the problem is not the ADC but the batteries themselves or the charger as I checked with a voltmeter, they often deliver up to 4.8/4.9V.
+I will try with a TP5100 or TP4056

 ## Alarms format

 The station sends alarm to an HTTPS endpoint as a JSON string: